pr0me/binaryninja-api/docs/dev/workflows.md

 Binary Ninja provides a set of foundational workflows that serve as the basis for both module-level and function-level analysis.
 These workflows are designed to meet standard analysis needs while also serving as a starting point for customization.

-**Immutable Core Workflows**
+**Immutable Base Workflows**

-These workflows are immutable and represent the core analysis functionality in Binary Ninja.
+These workflows are immutable and represent the base analysis functionality in Binary Ninja.
 They provide a reliable baseline for analysis and cannot be altered directly:

-- **Default Module Analysis** (`core.module.defaultAnalysis`): Defines the core analysis tasks for module-level analysis on a `BinaryView` object.
+- **Base Module Analysis** (`core.module.baseAnalysis`): Defines the base analysis tasks for module-level analysis on a `BinaryView` object.
 This workflow ensures consistent and thorough analysis of the entire binary.
-- **Default Function Analysis** (`core.function.defaultAnalysis`): Defines the core analysis tasks for function-level analysis.
+- **Base Function Analysis** (`core.function.baseAnalysis`): Defines the base analysis tasks for function-level analysis.
 It provides a stable and reliable framework for disassembling and analyzing individual functions.

 **Mutable Meta Workflows**
-These workflows are clones of the default core workflows but are mutable, allowing for advanced customization and extensibility:
+These workflows are clones of the default base workflows but are mutable, allowing for advanced customization and extensibility:

 - **Meta Module Analysis** (`core.module.metaAnalysis`): A mutable version of the default module analysis workflow.
 It can be customized to add or remove analysis stages, modify dependencies, or integrate new analyses.
 - **Meta Function Analysis** (`core.function.metaAnalysis`): A mutable version of the default function analysis workflow.
 It can be customized to extend or modify the analysis process for individual functions.